Introduction

 To address these challenges, I have developed Hyperlint, a solution that leverages the power of static site generators for software documentation.
 Static site generators offer a powerful and flexible approach to creating and managing documentation, leveraging the same tools and workflows used by developers.
 By embracing the “docs-as-code” philosophy, technical writers can benefit from improved version control, seamless collaboration, automated builds, and enhanced documentation quality and consistency.

 In this blog post, I will share my insights and experiences on how static site generators, and Hyperlint in particular, can transform the way you approach software documentation.
-I will delve into the key benefits of this approach, including improved performance, enhanced security, simplified deployment, and seamless integration with developer workflows.
+I will discuss the key benefits of this approach, including improved performance, enhanced security, simplified deployment, and seamless integration with developer workflows.
 Additionally, I will discuss the practical steps involved in implementing static site generators for your documentation and address the challenges that may arise during the transition.

 What are static site generators?